 \section{Introduction}

-Throughout this paper, $G$ is a finite group and $\Irr(G)$ is the set of irreducible characters of $G$.
-By a classical Cayley's theorem, $G$ can be embedded into a Symmetric group $S_{|G|}$.
+Throughout this paper, $G$ is a finite group and $\Irr(G)$ is the set of irreducible complex characters of $G$.
+By a classical Cayley's theorem, $G$ can be embedded into the Symmetric group $S_{|G|}$.
 It is interesting to search for smallest $n$ such that $G$ is contained in $S_n$.
 The minimal faithful permutation degree $\mu(G)$ of $G$ is the least positive integer $n$ such that $G$ embeds inside $S_{n}$.
-As we know every permutation representation can be expressed as $\mathcal{P} =\{H_1,\ldots, H_m\}$ and $\deg(\mathcal{P}) =\sum_{i=1}^m |G : H_i |$, where $H_i$'s are subgroups of $G$.
-So we may restate the minimal faithful degree of a group as (see \cite{HB}).
+As we know, every permutation representation can be expressed as $\mathcal{P} =\{H_1,\ldots, H_n\}$ and $\deg(\mathcal{P}) =\sum_{i=1}^n |G / H_i |$, where $H_i$'s are subgroups of $G$.
+So we may restate the minimal faithful degree of a group $G$ as (see \cite{HB}).
 In a parallel direction to the definition of permutation group, in 1963, Wong \cite{W} defined a quasi-permutation group in the following way: If $G$ is a finite linear group of degree $n$ (i.e. a finite group of automorphisms of an $n$-dimensional complex vector space) such that the trace of every element of $G$ is a non-negative integer, then $G$ is called a quasi-permutation group.
-The above terminology allows us to have another degree $c(G)$, denoting the minimal degree of a faithful representation of $G$ by complex quasi-permutation matrices.
+This terminology allows us to have another degree $c(G)$, denoting the minimal degree of a faithful representation of $G$ by complex quasi-permutation matrices.
 Since every permutation matrix is a quasi-permutation matrix, it is easy to see that $c(G)\leq \mu(G)$.
 Another interesting quantity is $q(G)$, which denotes the minimal degree of a faithful representation of G by quasi-permutation matrices over the rational field $\mathbb{Q}$.
-Study of $c(G), q(G)$ and $\mu(G)$ have been done by several reseachers in past.
+In past, several researchers have carried out the study of $c(G), q(G)$ and $\mu(G)$.
 The interested reader may refer to \cite{AB, BD, BG, HB1997, HB, BGHS, GA, MG, W, DW}.
-It is easy to see that for a finite group $G$, we have the following relation between $\mu(G), ~ c(G), ~ q(G):$
+It is easy to see that, for a finite group $G$, we have the following relation between $\mu(G), ~ c(G)$ and $q(G):$